Azure/azure-dev/cli/azd/docs/environment-with-hooks.md

 The value of the environment variable is: hello-azd
 ```

-Note how azd automatically injects the environment and both, the bash script and the python program can read the variable.
+Note how azd automatically injects the environment for both, the bash script and the python program can read the variable.
 For powershell, you have to use `Start-Process` if you need to run and wait for the python program to finish before moving on to the next instruction.
 And if you want to support running a python virtual environment from both, linux and Windows, you need to make your script to detect and find where is the python virtual environment.
 See the next example:

 ```pwsh
 Write-Output $env:ENV_VAR_FROM_AZD